 Published: 2026-02-12

-Azure Data Studio Is Being Retired — What Are Your Options?
+Azure Data Studio Has Been Retired — What Are Your Options?

-Microsoft announced on February 6, 2025 that Azure Data Studio will be retired on February 28, 2026.
-If you're one of the many developers and DBAs who relied on ADS for cross-platform SQL development, here's everything you need to know about what's happening and where to go next.
+Microsoft announced on February 6, 2025 that Azure Data Studio would be retired, and Azure Data Studio was officially retired on February 28, 2026.
+If you're one of the many developers and DBAs who relied on ADS for cross-platform SQL development, here's everything you need to know about what happened and where to go next.

 What's Happening?

-Azure Data Studio, Microsoft's cross-platform database tool built on VS Code, is reaching end of life.
-After February 28, 2026:
+Azure Data Studio, Microsoft's cross-platform database tool built on VS Code, reached end of life on February 28, 2026.
+Since then:

 - No more security updates or bug fixes